 Models and Stores

-in GraphStore.
+Each type in a GraphQL schema is represented as a Store and a Model in GraphStore.
 It corresponds to a document in NoSQL databases, and a table in a traditional RDBMS.

 Example GraphQL schema modeled below